aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/missing-features-in-npoi/working-with-bookmarks-in-npoi/_index.md

 title: Work with Bookmarks – Aspose.Words for .NET
 articleTitle: Work with Bookmarks
 linktitle: Work with Bookmarks
-description: "Aspose.Words for .NET allows to add a bookmark into a document.
+description: "Add a bookmark into a document.
 NPOI does not provide an opportunity to work with bookmarks."
 type: docs
 weight: 80
 url: /net/working-with-bookmarks-in-npoi/